Whoever denies the Son does not have the Father; the one who confesses the Son has the Father also.1 John 2:23(NASB)

 Denial of Christ equates to the denial of the Father.
 To honour One without honouring the Other is a biblical impossibility and anyone who claims to know or reverence the Father without giving co-equal glory and respect to the Son can only be branded a deceiver and a liar - whose testimony is false.

 Heavenly Father, thank You for the great truths that are contained in the epistles of John.
 Thank You that the Bible is very clear that Jesus Christ is the only begotten Son of the living God and that by faith in Him alone we have forgiveness of sin and life eternal.
-May we hold fast to this truth all the days of our life and honour You, by confessing Jesus as God of gods and Lord of lords.
-Keep me I pray, from being swayed by false teachings or deceived into denying the truth and help me to live and work to Your greater praise and glory, this I ask in Jesus name, AMEN.
+May I hold fast to this truth all the days of my life and honour You, by confessing Jesus as God of gods and Lord of lords.
+Keep me, I pray, from being swayed by false teachings or deceived into denying the truth and help me to live and work to Your greater praise and glory.
+This I ask in Jesus' name, AMEN.